Graham Kennedy: 3UZ and "Nicky"

-In his foreword to Nancy Lee's book Kennedy wrote:
+In his foreword to Nancy Lee's book, Kennedy wrote:

 About 40 years ago, when I was a snow haired six year old, I can remember being totally captivated by a grown man pretending to be a naughty little boy on 3AW's children session called "Chatterbox Corner".
 His name was Clifford Whitta, and he was to become the most important man in my life.
 Years later I was even more fascinated with this man when he conducted a breakfast program and let the boy who played his records actually talk on the air with him.

 Nicholls moved from 3KZ to 3UZ (where Kennedy was working), bringing with him his teenage panel operators Alf "Alfie Boy" Thesinger and Russell Archer.
-However, eighteen-year-olds, Thesinger and Archer were "called up" (conscripted) for National Service.
+However, eighteen-year-olds, Thesinger and Archer were conscripted for National Service.
 Nancy Lee's book records:

 I asked Nicky, "Have you decided on anyone to help you in the session yet?"
 When I heard the chosen one was to be young Graham, I was surprised.
 "Oh, no, not Graham! [...] he's a nice boy, but he can't talk."
 Nick said, "Mum, leave him to me."

 Nicky became father-figure, personal friend and mentor to Kennedy, and the two built an extraordinary on-air rapport.
 Kennedy wrote: